-- Articulate thoughts and ideas effectively using oral, written, and nonverbal communication skills in a variety of forms and contexts. - Listen effectively to decipher meaning, including knowledge, values, attitudes, and intentions. - Use communication for a range of purposes (for example, to inform, instruct, motivate, and persuade). - Utilize multiple media and technologies, and know how to judge their effectiveness a priori as well as assess their impact. - Communicate effectively in diverse environments (including multilingual).
+- Articulate thoughts and ideas effectively using oral, written and nonverbal communication skills in a variety of forms and contexts. - Listen effectively to decipher meaning, including knowledge, values, attitudes and intentions. - Use communication for a range of purposes (e.g. to inform, instruct, motivate and persuade). - Utilize multiple media and technologies, and know how to judge their effectiveness a priori as well as assess their impact. - Communicate effectively in diverse environments (including multi-lingual).

-Collaborate With Others
+Collaborate with Others